 If that scoring sounds almost insanely good, it should be noted that Rory Sabbatini and Kevin Tway, who won that year, “only” managed to shoot a 31 under par score of 185.
 In 2013 Harris English and Matt Kuchar went even lower, shooting 64-60-58 (under a slightly different format) to finish on a 34 under par score of 182.

-Unusual Structure Doesn’t Stop Format Specialists
+Unusual Structure Didn’t Stop Format Specialists

 A few names on the list above leap out as great putters, with Steve Stricker always in any discussion of the best around and indeed was ranked the very best according to one analysis.
 Also on that top 10 were Matt Kuchar and 2015 champ Brandt Snedeker.

-Brad Faxon is another player with a huge reputation as one of the best putters of all time.
+Brad Faxon was another player with a huge reputation as one of the best putters of all time.
 Indeed, in 2000 he needed just 1.704 putts on every green he made in regulation, the best stat ever recorded for that metric.